 Because it sticks to cold surfaces.

 If it’s cold outside and there’s a lot of water vapor in the air inside your camper, it will create condensation and stick to your windows, and that’s when you see it.

-The reason why it’s something that you should care about is that you basically have water hanging out in your trailer when the humidity is high.
+The reason why it’s something that you should care about is there’s lots of water hanging out in your trailer when the humidity is high.

-This water might not seem bad at first, but over time this moisture can cause issues with mold, rotten wood, corrosion, and a trailer that is water damaged.
+This water might not seem bad at first, but over time this moisture can cause issues with mold, rotten wood, and corrosion.

 This is why it’s important to take care of and reduce condensation and moisture inside your RV.

 How To Monitor Relative Humidity In Your RV

 The first step to reducing moisture and water vapor inside your trailer is knowing how much there is.